 Helene Shapiro '75 graduated Kenyon with a B.A. in mathematics, and she is from one of the first coed classes to graduate.
 She just retired from Swarthmore Department of Mathematics.
 View the Kenyon calendar.

 Talk by Lydia Villa-Komaroff at 7 p.m. in the Community Foundation Theater

 In a talk titled "Intersections of Science, Business and Diversity," Lydia Villa-Komaroff will describe her life as a scientist and her experience learning the unwritten rules of academia.
 She’ll discuss her entry into the business side of science and her current focus on increasing diversity in science, math, engineering and medicine.
 She is interested in how the mental processes that underlie decision-making can interfere with increasing diversity in American research and educational institutions.
 Villa-Komaroff will also participated in a lunch panel on Sept.
 17 at 11:10 a.m.
+Villa-Komaroff's visit is sponsored by the Kenyon HHMI Inclusive Excellence Grant, the Office of Diversity, Equity and Inclusion, the Office of the President, Adelante and the Latinx Concentration Advisory Board.
 View the Kenyon calendar.

 Q&A with Michelle Alexander at 7:30 p.m. in Rosse Hall

 In the keynote event for the celebration of the 50th anniversary of the Black Student Union titled "Mass Incarceration in the Age of Colorblindness," Michelle Alexander will explores the cultural biases that still exist within the American legal system and how segregation has been replaced by mass incarceration.
 A reception will follow at 8:30 p.m.
 View the Kenyon calendar.

 National Coming Out Day Lecture by Ramona Peel at 4:10 p.m. in the Community Foundation Theater